learn-py4web/learn-py4web.github.io/index.md

 ## Lectures

 The lectures are organized into _units_.
 The [syllabus](syllabus.md) provides an overview of the whole class.
+The code [changed slightly](code_changes.md) since the lectures were recorded.

 _Installation_
 * [Unit 1](unit1.md): Installing py4web and editing py4web sites.